-Should I pull my money out of the bank?Now is not the time to panic, say industry experts.
+Now is not the time to panic, say industry experts.
 Keeping a large sum of money at home in cash is never a good idea, security-wise.
 As long as you manage your finances effectively with an institution that is FDIC-insured, you can have peace of mind that your money will be safe.

-FDIC: the acronym that’s front and centerThe FDIC (Federal Deposit Insurance Corporation) is an independent agency of the US, a government body that protects depositors by insuring their money in the instance of an event like a bank collapse.
+The FDIC (Federal Deposit Insurance Corporation) is an independent agency of the US, a government body that protects depositors by insuring their money in the instance of an event like a bank collapse.
 If the institution in which you keep your money is FDIC-insured, rest assured that your money up to $250,000 is safe.
 The National Credit Union Administration is the equivalent insuring body for credit unions.

 - Split your money between different banks: Say you have $2 million in one bank.
 You can consider splitting it into eight different banks with deposits of $250,000 each.
 Just make sure you’re choosing reputable banks that are FDIC-insured.

 - Open joint accounts with your spouse: Since FDIC-insurance works on a per depositor basis, if you have two depositors sharing one account, you can get insurance up to $500,000.